How to Create Traceability Document PDFs from Airtable

 How to Generate Traceability Documents

-Once your flow is configured, you have three ways to generate traceability PDFs depending on your workflow needs.
+Once your flow is configured, you can generate traceability PDFs in three ways.

 Option 1: Manual Generation with Button Field